S-Par/BGS-Comp-Project/README.md

- ## BGS-Comp-Project
+ ## Proton
- This is a project that provides a gaming portal.
- Project is done for the CBSE Class 12 Examination.
+ This is Proton.
+An arcade designed for Borland's Turbo C++.
  ![Proton](/Images/ProtonScreen.png)
  ### Project Details
  Games provided: